Set aside Saturday, 10/21/06, for some training and fun as NACHI’s Joe Farsetta comes to St. Louis.

 For clarification, anyone performing a SEPTIC inspection needs to be licensed.
 Anyone can perform a well water test.

 DHSS asked me to submit my course to them for possible CE credits for licensed septic inspectors, who also perform well testing.

 More news on this course…

-Missouri shares EPA concerns for the safety of its private well water and appears anxious to have this program available.
+Missouri government shares EPA concerns for the safety of its private well water and appears anxious to have this program available for its citizens.